-At the beginning of the Xe century, Boulogne, already an old city (called Gesoriacum by Julius Cesar )3 attested the working of stone by her inhabitants.
-So, when our ancestor Noel BREM (son of Jehan de Bremme) became "carrier", i.e. stone worker, he had inheerited a well established tradition.
-In those days, people of Boulogne spoke Picard.
+At the beginning of the Xe century, Boulogne, already an old city (called Gesoriacum by Julius Cesar )3 attests the working of stone by her inhabitants.
+So, when our ancestor Noel BREM (son of Jehan de Bremme) became "carrier", i.e. stone worker in french, he had inheerited a well established tradition.
+In those days, people of Boulogne spoke picard.
 4

 After more than twenty years, I finally found the marriage of Jehan de Bremme et Catherine Caffier in the lower town ("faubourg") of Boulogne-sur-mer.
 They were married January 31, 1661 at Saint-Nicolas parish.
 Jehan brouht with him his sister Jehanne and her husband Jacques Riquier.
 Catherine was accompanied by her father Anthoine and her mother-in-law Françoise Pruvost.
 Both the father and mother of Jehan are neither present nor mentionned.
 His father (François) was deceased in 1654 and his mother (Marie-Madeleine Dubois-Leroy) 15 days only before the marriage.